kenoi1/website/content/blogs/2025-08-23/index.md

 You can read more about it in my [project introduction blog]()!

 <img src="https://kenoi.dev/blogs/2025-08-23/list.png" width="400" style="display: inline-block;" />

+*A screenshot of my rewrite in March 8, 2025.*

 ### VM Installation